Dear Tourism Professional

 It is crucial that information provided by you, as a tourism operator, is clear enough for people to make their own informed decisions, based on their own needs.

-Here at The Good Scout, we’re making it easier for you to demonstrate how your business could be suitable for a variety of individual needs.
-By utilising 3D Walkthrough technology that sets realistic expectations, you’ll boost confidence in your customers, speed up booking decisions and ensure that expectations are actually met by reality.
+That is why we want to make it easier for you to demonstrate how your business could be suitable for a variety of individual needs.
+By considering a number of things including the information & marketing material you provide, the customer service you deliver and your physical environment we can help you set realistic expectations, boost confidence in your customers, speed up booking decisions and ensure that expectations are actually met by reality.

-This technology has the ability to dramatically improve the whole travel experience for the accessible tourism community.
-We’ve partnered with a national technology company to help give your customers an immersive experience, creating a connection with your customers even before they arrive.
+Providing good information has the ability to dramatically improve the whole travel experience for the accessible tourism community.
+Creating confidence in your customers even before they arrive.

 We don’t need to convince you about why we want to participate in your awesome experiences, but we do need your help to make sure no one is missing out.